ianizaguirre/wp-prism-syntax-plugin/readme.md

 # Changes Made

+## Color Scheme - Added Cobalt2

 * I added my own theme based on WesBos Cobalt2 Color Scheme

-## How it was done
+### How it was done

-(1) Go to:
-lib / themes
+(1) File Path: _lib / themes_

-* now drag and drop a new css theme.
+* Now drag and drop a new CSS theme.

-(2) Go to:
-inc / class-util.php
+(2) File Path: _inc / class-util.php_

-* on line 23, you should see `$list = array`
+* Around line 23, you should see `$list = array`

-Make a new array item, for example:
+* Now create a new array item, for example:

 `7 => array('name' => 'Cobalt2WesBos', 'url' => $baseUrl . 'prism-cobalt2wesbos', 'file' => 'prism-cobalt2wesbos'),`

-Save, and thats it.
-Your new color scheme should now appear as a plugin setting option.
+Save your changes, and thats it.
+Your new color scheme should now appear as a Plugin setting option.

 ---

-## Updated a few plugin css files
+## Updated a few Plugin CSS files

+I Changed these CSS files to better match the new Cobalt2 Color Scheme

 ### Path 1